Aminul Haque (footballer): Early years

 In 1996, Aminul represented the Bangladesh U16 team in the 1996 AFC U-16 Championship qualifiers held in Nagoya, Japan.
 In 1998, he was called up to the national camp by the coach at the time, Otto Pfister.
 In the same year, he represented the Bangladesh U19 team in the 1998 AFC Youth Championship qualifiers in Sri Lanka.

 In the same year, Aminul made his senior international debut by representing Bangladesh during two friendly games against Qatar and Qatar U23 in Doha.
 After performing well with Abahani Limited Dhaka, national team coach Samir Shaker made Aminul the first-choice keeper for the 1999 SAFF Gold Cup in Goa, India, where Bangladesh finished runners-up.
 Nonetheless, after breaking his fingers during the Bangabandhu Cup against Malaysia U23 on 31 August 1999, Aminul was left out of the team for the 1999 South Asian Games, during which Bangladesh won their first gold medal.
-In July 2000, Aminul toured England with the national team, and also featured in a 0–1 defeat to India during an friendly match held in London.
+In July 2000, Aminul toured England with the national team, and also featured in a 0–1 defeat to India during a friendly match held in London.